Administrative Professional Technology

 The A.A.S. degree is designed to prepare a student for employment upon graduation.
 Some universities, at their discretion, accept some technical courses for transfer.
 A student who plans to transfer to a university should consult his/her advisor and the receiving university about transfer and articulation policies.
 Failure to do so could result in loss of transfer credits.

-Business Office Pathway
+Medical Business Pathway